nguyennguyen19932203-blip/vulndb/doc/quickstart.md

 0. Assign any unlabeled, unassigned issues on the tracker to yourself.
 1. If you haven't already, follow the [one-time-setup](#one-time-setup) process.
-2. Sync the vulndb repo, re-install vulnreport and switch to a fresh branch, e.g.:
+2. Sync the vulndb repo, re-install vulnreport and switch to a
    ```bash
    $ cd vulndb
    $ git sync